TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1DNSConfigProfile.md

 # Get-B1DNSConfigProfile

 ## SYNOPSIS
-Retrieves a list of DNS Config Profiles from BloxOneDDI
+Retrieves a list of DNS Config Profiles from Universal DDI

 ## SYNTAX